elmomoilanen/k-in-a-row/README.md

 ## Development

-It is also possible to play without the Docker but in that case Rust and Svelte installations must be taken care of manually.

-Read more on this and development in general from README files in backend and frontend subdirectories.
+See instructions on README files in backend and frontend subdirectories.

 ## Production

-Currently, Google's Firebase is used to host the frontend code and Cloud Run to run the backend service.
+Google's Firebase is used to host the frontend code and Cloud Run to run the backend service.
 Read more from the subdirectory README files and deployment GitHub workflows.